FMP

 Image credit: Anete Lūsiņa

-Rebalancing your portfolio is a critical aspect of investment management that ensures your asset allocation remains aligned with your financial goals and risk tolerance.
-Over time, market fluctuations can cause your portfolio to drift from its target allocation, potentially increasing risk and reducing returns.
-This article explores the importance of rebalancing your portfolio, key strategies, and tips to do it effectively.
+Rebalancing your investment portfolio is a critical practice for maintaining your desired asset allocation and ensuring your investments align with your financial goals.
+Over time, market fluctuations can cause your portfolio to drift from its original allocation, potentially increasing risk or reducing potential returns.
+This guide explores the importance of rebalancing and how to effectively implement it.

 How to Rebalance Your Portfolio